Dual thermal pseudocritical features in a spin-1/2 Ising chain with twin-diamond geometry: Conclusion

 The zero-temperature analysis reveals five distinct ground-state sectors: the saturated phase (SP), the ferrimagnetic phase (FI), the antiferromagnetic phase (AF), and two frustrated phases, $\mathrm{FR}_{1}$ and $\mathrm{FR}_{2}$.
 Each phase is characterized by a simple product state, and their energy densities, sublattice polarizations, and residual entropies were derived explicitly.
 The two frustrated phases carry extensive degeneracies, yielding residual entropies $\mathcal{S}/k_{\mathrm{B}}=\tfrac{1}{2}\ln(2)$ for $\mathrm{FR}_{1}$ and $\mathcal{S}/k_{\mathrm{B}}=\ln(2)$ for $\mathrm{FR}_{2}$.
 These values are directly reflected in the low-temperature entropy map, where $\mathrm{FR}_{1}$ and $\mathrm{FR}_{2}$ induce the intermediate- and high-entropy plateaus regions, respectively.

 The complete phase diagram in the ($J_{2}/J_{1},\mu_{{\rm B}}g_{0}B/J_{1}$) plane shows that the frustrated sectors occupy extended regions between the ordered phases.
 Because the boundaries between these sectors involve ground-state level crossings accompanied by changes in degeneracy, the associated finite-temperature behavior displays sharp but continuous features.
-In particular, the entropy and magnetization exhibit steplike but nondiscontinuous variations, while the specific heat and susceptibility develop pronounced finite peaks-typical signatures of pseudo-transition behavior previously reported for other decorated Ising chains.
+In particular, the entropy and magnetization exhibit steplike but nondiscontinuous variations, while the specific heat and susceptibility develop pronounced finite peaks-typical signatures of pseudotransition behavior previously reported for other decorated Ising chains.

-Altogether, the CTDC provides another exactly solvable example in which competing local configurations and internal degeneracies generate well-defined frustrated regions and clear thermodynamic precursors of pseudo-transitions at low temperature.
-The analytic structure offers a clear framework for understanding how decoration, sublattice asymmetry, and frustration generate dual pseudo-critical scales in the CTDC model.
+Altogether, the CTDC provides another exactly solvable example in which competing local configurations and internal degeneracies generate well-defined frustrated regions and clear thermodynamic precursors of pseudotransitions at low temperature.
+The analytic structure offers a clear framework for understanding how decoration, sublattice asymmetry, and frustration generate dual pseudocritical scales in the CTDC model.